vkarpyuk/simpletodo/README.md

 # simpletodo
-A simple todo app build with nodejs, express, mongodb, mongojs, javascript, jquery and html5
+A simple todo app built with nodejs, express, mongodb, mongojs, javascript, jquery and html5

 # Steps to get ready: